 We’re Your Storage Solution!

 Storage Rentals of America is your convenient self-storage solution.
-We have storage unit facilities across Delaware, Florida, Georgia, Kentucky, Ohio, Michigan, New Jersey, and South Carolina.
+We have storage unit facilities across Delaware, Florida, Georgia, Kentucky, Ohio, Michigan, New Jersey, North Carolina, and South Carolina.
 So come into our office or give our storage experts a call.
 Our call center is available 7 days a week and can help determine which storage unit size best fits your unique storage situation.